TMarshFSR/Account-API/README.md

 # Account-API

-Spring project making use of microservices, discovery server and load-balancing.
+Spring project making use of microservices, discovery server, load-balancing and messaging service queue.